DESKTOPGOOOSE/random-andrej-quotes/README.md

 # random-andrej-quotes
-Fetch a random Andrej Akan quote, and display it on your screen!
+Fetch a random Andrej Akan quote, and display it on your screen! (shitcode)

 The pre-built binary requires Java 11.